-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Be sure to read Section 4, Your cost for covered services for valuable information about how costsharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your cost for covered services for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - Copays and coinsurance applies, even after you meet your deductible. - The calendar year deductible is: - Participating providers The calendar year deductible is \$1,000 for Self Only, or \$2,000 for Self and Family. - Non-participating providers The calendar year deductible is \$3,000 for Self Only, or \$6,000 for Self and Family.

+The calendar year deductible applies to almost all benefits in this section.

+- The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require precertification.

-Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as: \$250 copay per day for the first \$500 copay per day for the first Ward, semiprivate, intensive care or cardiac care accommodations three days per admission three days per admission General nursing care Private accommodations when a Plan doctor determines it is medically necessary Private duty nursing when a Plan doctor determines it is medically necessary Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests and x-rays • Dressings, splints, casts, and sterile tray services • Medical supplies and equipment, including oxygen • Anesthetics, including nurse anesthetist services • Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home Not covered: All charges All charges Blood and Blood components if not replaced by the member
+Benefit Description You pay NOTE: The calendar year deductible applies to almost all benefits in this section.
+We say "no deductible" when the deductible does not apply.
+Inpatient hospital High Option Room and board, such as Participating: 20% coinsurance Ward, semiprivate, or intensive care accommodations Non-participating: 50% of our plan allowance and General nursing care any difference between our allowance and the billed Meals and special diets amount Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Participating: 20% coinsurance Operating, recovery, maternity, and other treatment rooms Non-participating: 50% of our plan allowance and Prescribed drugs and medicines any difference between our allowance and the billed Diagnostic laboratory tests and x-rays amount Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home.